tlorenzi/graphql-design-tutorial/TUTORIAL.md

 ### Representing Collections

-This API design still has one major flaw, though it's one that's probably much less obvious without a really thorough understanding of the business domain.
+This API design still has one major flaw.
 In our existing design, we model AutomaticCollections and ManualCollections as two different types, each implementing a common Collection interface.
 Intuitively this makes a fair bit of sense: they have a lot of common fields, but are still distinctly different in their relationships (AutomaticCollections have